tacman/mailtrap/sfcasts/bonus-symfony-scheduler.md

 But...
 I guess to be more robust, we should automate this in case he's sick or forgets.
-We could set up a CRON job... but that wouldn't be nearly as cool or flexible as using the Symfony Scheduler component is perfect for this.
+We could set up a CRON job... but that wouldn't be nearly as cool or flexible as using the Symfony Scheduler component.
+It's perfect for this.
 At your terminal, run:

 ```terminal